Take A Walk in My Flip Flops:Travel Blog

 Inside my little beach house on wheels the Lilly Pad an almost 30 year old renovated Sunline Saturn.

-Camping is an amazing way to relax, unwind and connect to nature!
+Camping is an amazing way to relax, unwind, and connect to nature!
 Getting outside and away from the hustle and bustle of the world can be very liberating and relaxing.
-Each type of camping site mentioned offers it’s own set of pros and cons, so be sure to do your research before you decided on booking.
+Each type of camping site mentioned offers its own set of pros and cons, so be sure to do your research before you decide on booking.
 Whatever you choose just get outside and go RVing!

 Let’s go camping!